The Aperiodical logo

 Blackboard Bold

-This week, Katie and Paul are blogging from the Heidelberg Laureate Forum – a week-long maths conference where current young researchers in maths and computer science can meet and hear talks by top-level prize-winning researchers.
+In September, Katie and Paul spent a week blogging from the Heidelberg Laureate Forum – a week-long maths conference where current young researchers in maths and computer science can meet and hear talks by top-level prize-winning researchers.
 For more information about the HLF, visit the Heidelberg Laureate Forum website.
-A wonderful potted history of the theory of…
+5th Heidelberg Laureate Forum 2017, Heidelberg, Germany,…

 Read more…